George Greville, 2nd Earl of Warwick: Early career

 He was invested as a Fellow of the Royal Society on 17 December 1767 and as a Fellow of the Society of Antiquaries on 14 February 1768. and he was Member of Parliament for Warwick between 1768 and 1773.
 In 1770, Greville was appointed to the Board of Trade.
+He also owned slaves in Tobago.

 Marriages and children

-On 1 April 1771, he married Georgiana Peachey, the daughter of James Peachey, 1st Baron Selsey, at St George's, Hanover Square.
+On 1 April 1771, he married Georgiana Peachey, the daughter of James Peachey, 1st Baron Selsey, at St George's, Hanover Square. she died just a year later.
 The couple had one son: